vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/pwa.md

 If you are using this plugin, we recommend you to set `shouldPrefetch: false` in your VuePress config file.

 `vuepress-theme-hope` provides `plugins.pwa` in theme options to `vuepress-plugin-pwa2`.
-Every options mentioned below is under `plugin.pwa`.
+Every options mentioned below is under `plugins.pwa`.

 :::